Ilyass-42/lost-in-darija/README.md

 - TTS output has a slight MSA (Modern Standard Arabic) accent rather than a pure Darija accent
 - BLEU score is modest — Darija is a low-resource language with limited parallel data
-- BLEU evaluation was performed on the full test set in a Colab notebook — `evaluate.py` is provided for local reproducibility but was not used to produce the reported score.
+- BLEU score uses `max_ngram_order=3` rather than the standard 4 — scores are not directly comparable to benchmarks reported with the default setting

 ---

 ## 📌 Roadmap